 - (a) If the volume of the package of substance or articles, or unpackaged article, is less than 0.05 m3, sufficient packages or unpackaged articles to give a total volume of not less than 0.15 m3; - (b) If the volume of the package of substance or articles, or unpackaged article, is equal to or greater than 0.05 m3, three packages or unpackaged articles.
 If the volume of one package or unpackaged article is greater than 0.15 m3, the competent authority may waive the requirement for three packages or unpackaged articles to be tested; - (c) A metal grid to support the products above the fuel and allow adequate heating.
-If a wooden crib fire is used, the grid should be 1.0 m above the ground and if a liquid hydrocarbon pool fire is used then the grid should be 0.5 m above the ground; - (d) Strapping or wire, if necessary, to hold the packages or unpackaged articles together on the support grid; - (e) Enough fuel to keep a fire burning for at least 30 minutes or, if necessary, until the substance or article has clearly had sufficient time to react to the fire (see 16.6.1.3.8); - (f) Suitable means of ignition to ignite the fuel on at least two sides e.g. for a wood fire, kerosene to soak the wood and pyrotechnic igniters with wood wool; - (g) Three 2 000 mm × 2 000 mm × 2 mm 1100-0 aluminium sheets (Brinell Hardness 23, tensile strength 90 MPa), or equivalent, to act as witness screens together with suitable supports to hold them vertically.
+If a wooden crib fire is used, the grid should be 1.0 m above the ground and if a liquid hydrocarbon pool fire is used then the grid should be 0.5 m above the fuel surface at the onset of the test; - (d) Strapping or wire, if necessary, to hold the packages or unpackaged articles together on the support grid; - (e) Enough fuel to keep a fire burning for at least 30 minutes or, if necessary, until the substance or article has clearly had sufficient time to react to the fire (see 16.6.1.3.8); - (f) Suitable means of ignition to ignite the fuel on at least two sides e.g. for a wood fire, kerosene to soak the wood and pyrotechnic igniters with wood wool; - (g) Three 2 000 mm × 2 mm 1100-0 aluminium sheets (Brinell Hardness 23, tensile strength 90 MPa), or equivalent, to act as witness screens together with suitable supports to hold them vertically.
 The witness screens shall be mounted rigidly to their frames.
-When more than one panel is used to make a witness screen, each panel shall be supported at all joints; - (h) Cine or video cameras, preferably high speed and normal speed, to record events in colour.
+When more than one panel is used to make a witness screen, each panel shall be supported at all joints; - (h) Video equipment capable of recording the events necessary for classification.
+The type, number and placement of the camera(s) shall be sufficient to record all events to be assessed.

 Blast gauges, radiometers and associated recording equipment may also be used.
+Further equipment may be needed when following the procedure in 16.6.1.3.9.

 16.6.1.3.1 The required number of packages or unpackaged articles, in the condition and form in which they are offered for transport, are arranged as close as possible to one another on the metal grid.
-Packages should be oriented in such a way that a maximum probability for projections hitting the witness screens is obtained.
+If directional effects are anticipated, packages or unpackaged articles should be oriented in such a way to maximize probability for projections to hit witness screens and for discrete flame jets to be pointed horizontally.
 If necessary, the packages or unpackaged articles may be encircled with a steel strip to support them during the test.
 Fuel is placed beneath the grid so that the fire will engulf the packages or unpackaged articles.
-Precautions against side winds may be required to avoid dissipation of the heat.
-Suitable methods of heating include a wood fire using a lattice of wooden laths, a liquid or gas fuel fire, that produces a flame temperature of at least 800 °C.
+Suitable methods of heating include a wood, liquid or gas fuel fire or a combination thereof, which achieves a temperature of 800 °C. Fluctuations of temperature below 800 °C are normal and should not render the test invalid.